yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 metadata:
   name:
 provisioner: [1]
-policyActions: [2]
-  allow:
-  - "*"
-  deny:
-  - "*"
-parameters: [3]
+parameters: [2]
 ```

 1. `provisioner`: (required) the name of the driver that `BucketAccess` instances should be managed by.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
-1. `policyActions`: a set of provisioner/platform defined policy actions to allow or deny a given user identity.
 1. `parameters`: (Optional)  A map of string:string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
+Reserved keys cosi.io/configMap and cosi.io/secrets are used to reference user created resources with provider specific access policies.

 ---